ajosav/blinqpay/README.md

 ## Usage
 ### Creating a new processor with artisan command

-The package provides a command that allows us to manually create a processor via the artisan command.
+The package provides a command that allows us to manually create a processor via the Artisan command.
 This is mostly useful if you already have a list of processors in the database.
-The supporting class for the processor can be generated with the following artisan command:
+The supporting class for the processor can be generated with the following Artisan command:
 ``` bash
 php artisan blinqpay:processor TestPaymentProcessor
 ```
-The command above will generate a class that extends BasePaymentProcessor
+The command above will generate a class that extends `BasePaymentProcessor`
 ```php
 <?php